Get to know MLB's No. 1 Draft pick Travis Bazzana

 “I wasn’t very highly valued by pro scouts in Australia or the international scouting market.
 In Australia as a high schooler, these scouts would see me hit batting practice once a year and make an evaluation on me … but the American kids play 40 to 80 games,” Bazzana said.
 “I didn’t think that people understood the growth I was capable of and they kind of -- I felt like they weren’t seeing what I saw in myself.”

 Thanks to a lucky connection between his Australian mentors and Oregon State pitching coach Rich Dorman, the Beavers’ staff was able to see Bazzana play in a showcase in Arizona in October 2018, and the rest was history.
-Bazzana arrived to Corvallis dead set on helping the program reach the College World Series for the first time since a stretch from 2005-18 that included six appearances and three championships.
-And while that hasn’t happened yet, he’s still made it clear that any doubters were firmly in the wrong.
+Bazzana arrived to Corvallis in autumn 2021 dead set on helping the program reach the College World Series for the first time since a stretch from 2005-18 that included six appearances and three championships.
+And while the Beavers came up just short of doing so, losing in the Super Regionals in both 2022 and 2024, it became clear that any of Bazzana's individual doubters were firmly in the wrong.

 As a freshman in 2022, he was named a First Team Freshman All-American by the likes of Collegiate Baseball, Perfect Game and the National Collegiate Baseball Writers Association (NCBWA), thanks to his .306 batting average and .902 OPS.
 One year later, he took his game to a higher level, hitting a team-high .374 and being a Collegiate Baseball Second Team All-American, spurring legendary UCLA coach John Savage to refer to him as “probably the country’s best player.”

-But the display he has put on as a junior has simply been different.
-He made headlines early in the season by hitting leadoff home runs in four straight games, but his entire season has been historic.
-His .428/.591/1.006 batting line through May 9 was straight out of a video game, as his preposterous 1.597 OPS ranked second nationally, behind Georgia star Charlie Condon.
+But the display he put on as a junior was simply different.
+He made headlines early in the season by hitting leadoff home runs in four straight games, but his entire season was nothing short of historic.
+His .407/.568/.911 batting line was straight out of a video game, and his preposterous 1.479 OPS ranked second nationally, behind Georgia star Charlie Condon.
+He was one of three finalists for the Golden Spikes Award (nation's top amateur player), which Georgia's Charlie Condon won..

 And on top of all of that, for good measure, he was the MVP of the notoriously difficult Cape Cod League in the summer of 2023, finishing with a league-best .375 batting average with a wood bat against the country’s best competition.
-Whether the Beavers snap their national championship drought this year or not, Bazzana’s collegiate career has been one for the record books.
+Though Oregon State did not snap its national championship drought in his time there, Bazzana’s collegiate career has been one for the record books.

 Five-tool player